-The thank-you note is an important little piece of the interview process, and an art form unto itself.
-For info on how to structure a great thank you check out: Job Interview Thank You Notes 101
+The thank-you note is an important little piece of the interview process and an art form unto itself.
+For info on how to structure a great thank, you check out: Job Interview Thank You Notes 101

-Getting a good position at a law firm is not easy even if you have stellar credentials — but remember, your resume are credentials are only a small part of the whole process.
+Getting a good position at a law firm is not easy even if you have stellar credentials — but remember, your resume is credentials are only a small part of the whole process.
 You can make up for any perceived weakness on paper by making the strongest possible impression when you’re face-to-face with the partners.